How Do You Develop Spiritual Roots?

 Luke 8:13 says, “The seeds that fell on rocky ground are the people who gladly hear the message and accept it.
 But they don’t have deep roots, and they believe only for a little while.
 As soon as life gets hard, they give up” (CEV).

 Sometimes you may hear God’s Word and get excited about it without allowing it to change you.
 You act superficially.
 You react emotionally.
 You’re moved impulsively.
 But you don’t take the time to let it sink in.

 Do you really want to be that way?
 No!
 You want to be a deep person, not a shallow person.
 You want to be a person with deep spiritual roots so that when recession comes and lasts several years, you’re able to keep bearing fruit.
 When the rough winds come and somebody in your family gets sick or a close friend dies, the trial doesn’t blow you away, because you’ve got roots.

 How do you develop spiritual roots?
 You do it by having a daily time with God and a weekly small group time with other believers.
 You’ve got to spend time alone with God, and you’ve got to spend time with other believers.

-If you’re not spending time with God on a daily basis, you’re going to dry up and blow away when the pressure is on.
+If you’re not spending time with God daily, you’re going to dry up and blow away when the pressure is on.
 You won’t be able to handle it.
-You’ve got to make time to listen during a daily time with God.
-You have to sit and be quiet.
-You have to read the Bible and talk to God.
+You need to make time to listen during a daily time with God.
+Sit and be quiet.
+Read the Bible and talk to God.
 Play some music.
 If you like to journal, do that.
-Whatever it takes to keep the focus on God, do it!
+Do whatever it takes for you to keep your focus on God.

 Talk It Over